microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_arm_template/_index.md

 ## Delete the deployment

-To delete environment, simply just delete the Azure Resource Group.
+To delete environment, simply just delete the Azure resource group.

 ![](./08.png)